-We support clinical teams to develop their innovative ideas and approaches, put them into practice and gather evidence about how their innovation improves quality.
+Our Innovating for Improvement programme supports clinical teams to test and develop their innovative ideas and approaches, put them into practice and gather evidence about how their innovation improves quality.

+The Innovating for Improvement programme is open to applicants from across the UK.
 Teams need to demonstrate a clearly identified and convincing problem that they want to address, ie a significant quality issue that is relevant to UK health care.